AdguardTeam/dnsproxy/README.md

   dnsproxy [OPTIONS]

 Application Options:
   -v, --verbose       Verbose output (optional)
   -o, --output=       Path to the log file.
 If not set, write to stdout.
   -l, --listen=       Listen address (default: 0.0.0.0) -p, --port=         Listen port.
 Zero value disables TCP and UDP listeners (default: 53) -h, --https-port=   Listen port for DNS-over-HTTPS (default: 0) -t, --tls-port=     Listen port for DNS-over-TLS (default: 0) -c, --tls-crt=      Path to a file with the certificate chain -k, --tls-key=      Path to a file with the private key -b, --bootstrap=    Bootstrap DNS for DoH and DoT, can be specified multiple times (default: 8.8.8.8:53) -r, --ratelimit=    Ratelimit (requests per second) (default: 0) -z, --cache         If specified, DNS cache is enabled -e  --cache-size=   Cache size (in bytes).
-Default: 65536 -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   Fallback resolvers to use when regular ones are unavailable, can be specified multiple times -s, --all-servers Use parallel queries to speed up resolving by querying all upstream servers simultaneously
+Default: 65536 -a, --refuse-any    If specified, refuse ANY requests -u, --upstream=     An upstream to be used (can be specified multiple times) -f, --fallback=     Fallback resolvers to use when regular ones are unavailable, can be specified multiple times -s, --all-servers   Use parallel queries to speed up resolving by querying all upstream servers simultaneously -d, --ipv6-disabled Disable IPv6.
+All AAAA requests will be answered with zero IPv6

 Help Options:
   -h, --help        Show this help message